Heat Transfer Today

 Air-Cooled Radial Aircraft Engine

-The Curtiss-Wright R-3350 Turbo-Compound Engine had 5850 ft² (543 m²) of fin surface area to help get rid of waste heat!
+The Curtiss-Wright R-3350 Turbo-Compound Engine seen here had 5850 ft² (543 m²) of fin surface area to help get rid of waste heat!
 The silver-colored device at the left is one of the three Power Recovery Turbines (PRT).
-The exhaust streams from six cylinders were directed to each of the three turbines, which extracted additional energy from the exhaust.
+The exhaust from six cylinders was directed to each of the three turbines.
+The latter extracted additional energy from the exhaust.

 Curtis-Wright R-3350 engine (Photo by Kogo – Own work, GFDL, https://commons.wikimedia.org/w/index.php?curid=2983005)